birdcrazy/Haven-SmallTweaks/README.md

 # Haven-SmallTweaks
-A collection of custom css mods to tweak [ancsemi/Haven](https://github.com/ancsemi/Haven) layout.
+A collection of custom css mods to tweak the [ancsemi/Haven](https://github.com/ancsemi/Haven) web-app layout.

 ## The Tweaks
 ### Big-Tweak